In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 What did I do?

-I logged in to my Facebook ad page to make payments for ads while using a VPN server.
-The VPN network was set to the United States of America while I was here in Nigeria, and my billing address is that of Nigeria.
+I logged in to my Facebook ad page to make ad payments while using a VPN.
+The VPN network was set to the United States of America while I was here in Nigeria, and my billing address is in Nigeria.

 At first, I see no BIG deal about this.
 It will be resolved in a few days, probably after some due verification processes, so I thought.